auroraGPT-ANL/MCQ-and-SFT-code/HELSINKI_LUMI_SETUP.md

 ## README: Setting Up Conda on LUMI

-On Lumi everything is executed in containers, so you'll create a container with your conda env and then exec that container.
+On Lumi everything is executed in containers.
+We have identified a pre-built container on Lumi and we use it in conjuntion with our conda environment.

 ### 1. Update your ~/.bashrc